bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 });
 ...

-// This will evaluate feature flags with respecting the attributes sent previously const features = await client.getFeaturesRemote("acme_inc", "john_doe");
+// This will evaluate flags with respecting the attributes sent previously const features = await client.getFeaturesRemote("acme_inc", "john_doe");
 ```